Inzhenerka/docs.getdbt.tech/website/docs/docs/dbt-ai/integrate-mcp-cursor.md

     [Add to Cursor](cursor://anysphere.cursor-deeplink/mcp/install?name=dbt&config=eyJjb21tYW5kIjoidXZ4IiwiYXJncyI6WyJkYnQtbWNwIl0sImVudiI6e319)

-2. In the template, add your environment variables to the `env` section based on your needs
+2. In the template, add your environment variables to the `env` section based on your needs.
-3. Save the configuration
+3. Save the configuration.

 #### Using an `.env` file